 All three external pockets – the breast pocket and the straight hip pockets – are set-in and covered with flaps.
 The jacket has a relatively short fit, both to stay in step with 1967 fashions and also because Lee Marvin is a tall man at 6’1″.
 Like Walker’s other sportcoats (but not his suit jackets), this jacket has double vents and 1-button cuffs.

 Walker’s salmon orange poplin shirt appears to be a polyester/cotton blend with a soft, microfiber finish.
-It has a slim spread collar, button cuffs, and a wide front placket with mother-of-pearl buttons.
+It has a narrow spread collar, button cuffs, and a wide front placket with mother-of-pearl buttons.
 His patterned tie is three shades of brown that provide a cooler contrast against the warmer brown flannel jacket and clash with the bright orange shirt; a dark brown abstract grid on the tie connects a series of tan and brown dots and figures.

 Like his other trousers in Point Blank, Walker’s dark brown flat front trousers in this scene are worn beltless with a fitted band that rises high on his waist.
 They taper down the leg to the plain-hemmed bottoms.

-Walker wears the same brown leather 4-eyelet longwing brogues by Bally throughout Point Blank, and they are especially fitting with the earth tone outfit in this scene.
-Due to their construction with wings extending the full length of the shoe, longwing brogues are always derbies (aka bluchers).
-These brogues, with their perforated wingtip, were made by Bally as proven by the British Film Institute site.
+Walker wears the same brown cordovan leather 4-eyelet longwing brogues by Bally throughout Point Blank, and they are especially fitting with the earth tone outfit in this scene.
+Due to their construction with wings extending the full length of the shoe, longwing brogues are almost always derbies.
+These brogues, with their medallion-decorated toecaps, were made by Bally as proven by the British Film Institute site.
 He likely wears them with dark brown socks here.

 How to Get the Look

 - Rust brown flannel single-breasted 3-button sportcoat with notch lapels (with throat-latch tab), flapped set-in breast pocket, straight flapped hip pockets, 1-button cuffs, and double vents

 - Salmon orange poplin dress shirt with slim spread collar, front placket, and button cuffs